exadel-inc/esl/docs/INSTALLATION_GUIDE.md

 <a name="content"></a>

 1. Preconditions:
-  Make sure you have all needed polyfills to support browsers from your browser-support list.
+  Make sure you have all the needed polyfills to support browsers from your browser-support list.
     - See [Browser support & Polyfills](./BROWSER_SUPPORT.md) for details.
     - Use bundler to build your project.
 Currently, only ESL modules are available for consumption.